Sanjay-George/Study-In-Germany/README.md

 # Study-In-Germany 📚
-This repo intends to be a comprehensive guide to studying in Germany.
-This README is under progress.
-Please contribute!
+This repo intends to be a guide to studying in Germany.
+It is under progress.
+Please contribute by creating a PR or issue!

 ## Outline📝
 1. [Find the courses / universities you want to apply for](https://github.com/Sanjay-George/Study-In-Germany#find-the-courses--universities-)